Published on July 18th, 2015 | by Ruben1

 Besides this Pedro Ximénez Reliquia, there is a Reliquia Amontillado, Oloroso and last but not least a Palo Cortado which achieved a 100 points score in Robert Parker’s Wine Advocate.
 Only 40 bottles are made available every year.
 A lot of these now find their way to the UK, Russia and China.

 Nose: a dark and complex nose, with a remarkable pungency of medicinal notes (something in between menthol and iodine).
 Filled with dried figs and plum compote.
 Nice hints of polished exotic woods, with a faint smoky edge.
 Balsamic syrup.
 Dates and chocolate nibs.

 Mouth: dense with a well integrated sweetness.
 Lots of fruits at first (raisins, baked apple, chocolate coated figs) including a remarkable refreshing acidity.
 Quickly gets drier.
 Liquorice.
 Vanilla.
 Hints of herbal cough candy as well.
 Very long aftertaste on exquisite dark chocolate and roasted coffee beans.
 Hints of Turkish coffee.

 Availability: very limited and very expensive.
 Its price has taken quite a hike in the last few years.
-Around € 200, but the Parker effect now makes it impossible to find under +/- € 800.
+Around € 200 at the time, but the Parker effect now makes it impossible to find under +/- € 1000.

 Summary: The Pedro Ximénez Reliquia is quite a majestic wine, very full-flavoured but also very balanced which makes it easy to appreciate and easy to drink.
 The complex mixture of sweet fruits, subtle acidity and spicy notes makes it special.